 (1) Notice shall be published at least once in a newspaper having substantial circulation in the town and at least ten calendar days must intervene between the date of last publication and the final date for submitting bids.
-Such notice shall include a general description of the articles to be purchased, shall state where bid blanks and Sec.
-10-15.
-Inventory of Movable Equipment.
+Such notice shall include a general description of the articles to be purchased, shall state where bid blanks and specifications may be secured, and the time and place for opening bids;

+Sec.
+10-10.
+Awarding a Contract.